hnayani26/Diabetes-Dataset-Analysis-R/README.md

 There is also a balanced dataset that is created from the original to compare the results.

-There is a PPT attached to simplify the findings of the paper.
+There is a PPT attached to simplify the findings of the tests.